rensoftoss/broadcast-messages/README.md

 * Send a different message: it will be shown to all connected clients
 * Send invalid JSON message: the clients will not receive this message and the response from REST endpoint will inform about the wrong message
-* List of availabele messages
+* List of available messages
+* Send message to different instance(s): the message will be shown for all connected browser clients

 It is also recommended to make load tests and scalability tests with SoapUI.